 Meals are more than just one grain; this can take an important toll on your system.
 What measles does to the body is multifaceted.

-- The virus replicates in the respiratory tract and lymphoid tissues and spreads through the blood to various organs, including the skin, lungs, brain, and liver.
+- The virus replicates in the respiratory tract and lymphoid tissues.
+It then spreads through the blood to various organs, including the skin, lungs, brain, and liver.

 5. The Dangers of Measles: Complications and Mortality